Green-Sight/greenseers/content/english/posts/coffee/index.md

 kneading the dough develops Gluten

+In cold water, the gluten chains are more able to "stretch out" ...
+Hot water makes the gluten molecules form more of a "ball" shape

 Cooking chickpeas the scientific way
     chickpeas are dry from inside
     add tea bag and baking soda at the same time